ruchisahota/gaia/v1/doc/documentation.md

 ## AutomationTemplate

-Templates that ca be used in automations
+Templates that ca be used in automations.

 ### Example